-12 ChatGPT prompts for HR that actually work (with the ones that don't).
+12 ChatGPT prompts for HR that actually work

 Most HR teams are using AI as a fancy spell-checker.
 Here are the prompts that compress 2 hours of work into 10 minutes — and the ones that look impressive in a demo but break in production.